cmwoodley/BART_LMWG_model/README.md

 python train.py
 ```

 Building models with train.py should take less than 10 minutes on a normal PC.
+Running train.py generates the quantitative results described in the paper.

 Serialised models are saved in ./models.
 Summary of predictions and scoring metrics are saved in the reports folder.